One pot traditional octopus stew with elbow macaroni pasta cooked in the sauce. An easy and low-fat recipe full of flavor!

 - 1 pound elbow macaroni

-- Transfer olive oil and chopped onion to a large pot and place over medium/high heat.
+Transfer the olive oil and the chopped onion to a large pot and place over medium/high heat.

-- When the onion is soft and translucent add the octopus, bay leaves, allspice, cloves, paprika, pepper, sugar, and Tabasco (if using).
+When the onion is soft and translucent add the octopus, the bay leaves, the allspice, the cloves, the paprika, the pepper, the sugar, and the Tabasco (if using).
 Octopus will water out.
 Stir and cook until all of the water is evaporated and octopus starts to brown.

 - When the octopus is tender, add 5 cups hot water and salt (you’ll have to taste the cooking liquid to determine how much salt you’ll need).